The painting is by Amelia Preston

 His Labradoodle is called Rory.

-Philip will complete his masters degree at the Falmouth University renowned Institute of Photography in 2018.
-He is no longer a practicing architect and is focusing on his image making career.
+He is no longer practicing as an architect and is focusing on his image making career as well as helping people deliver projects.
 His vocational work includes winning an RIBA design award, running the Big City Plan in its formative years, Millennium Point in Birmingham as CEO and the largest self-build project in the UK.

 For 11 years he was on the judging panel for the Prime Minister’s Better Public Building Prize.